tardis-sn/tardis/docs/development/matterbridge.rst

 application is running, messages can be shared between the connected rooms.

 Currently, we keep a service running on the `OpenSupernova.org`_ server to run Matterbridge as a daemon.
-Our configuration files are stored in a private GitHub repository, including our custom TOML and the files needed to set up the Linux service.
+Our configuration files are stored in a `private GitHub repository`_, including our custom TOML and the files needed to set up the Linux service.

 Since this server runs Ubuntu 14.04 we use an `Upstart script`_ instead of a